 It turned out the congregants weren’t actually familiar with it.
 The tune had been lost here in Zhmerynka.
 We were bringing it back from halfway across the world where we had learned it.
 The congregants once again joined in after a couple of rounds.
 The ancestors were with us.
 Clapping with us.
 Singing with us.
 Dancing around the room.
 This was their tune.

 As we closed, the members of the congregation gave us their blessings for our respective journeys.
 We gave our gratitude for them allowing us to share in such a meaningful Shabbat with them, in this old shtetl of my Berchenko ancestors.

 Daniel and I left Zhmerynka the next morning.
 Our next stop: Medzhybizh.
 To honor, pay our respects, and give praise at the final resting place of the Baal Shem Tov.
-To ask for his blessing in finding his old sacred stomping grounds in the Carpathian Mountains, where we were heading after Medzhybizh.
+To ask for his blessing to find his old sacred stomping grounds in the Carpathian Mountains where we were heading after Medzhybizh.

 I didn’t end up finding my great-grandfather’s grave while I was in Zhmerynka.
-But I unexpectedly found other likely ancestors of some relation.
+But I unexpectedly found other more-than-likely ancestors of some relation.
 Dayenu!
 I’m still working on getting in contact with the children of Elizabetha and establishing what our link may be.
-Perhaps one day I’ll make physical contact with the final resting place of my great-grandfather Mendel and find out who his parents were and how I’m related with the other Berchenko’s there.
+Perhaps one day I’ll touch the final resting place of my great-grandfather Mendel and find out who his parents were and how I’m related with the other Berchenko’s there.
 Perhaps one day I’ll be there in Zhmerynka again, with long-lost relatives, to grieve and praise together.